Copy text vs copy media (Pro)

 - Linked attachments are included when they are within the selected link depth.

-- The copy confirmation file count is a quick sanity check that attachments were picked up.
+- The copy confirmation media count is a quick sanity check that media attachments were picked up.

-If your target tool is text-only, use Copy as text.
+If your target tool is text-only, use Copy text.

-Copy with media is for the cases where the "why" lives in the visuals:
+Copy media is for the cases where the "why" lives in the visuals:

 - screenshots of UI state